 The biggest business lie is the one you answer when someone asks you how your business is.
 I have heard this question hundreds of times at networking events and conferences.
 The answer we always hear is that business is great, we are very busy.
 It's a lie.

-The truth is that most people wouldn't attend networking events or conferences if business were booming.
+The truth is that most people wouldn't attend networking events or conferences if business was booming.
 They attend to meet new people and hopefully land new business, and that's perfectly fine.
 That's part of what networking is all about.

 I love Chris Brogan's take on the "busy" answer.
 He's not busy, he's blessed.